Including & Recruiting Trans Talent: Q&A with Drew Dennis

 A 2016 analysis of federal and state data by the Williams Institute estimated that 1.4 million adults in the United States, or more than one in 200, experience some form of incongruence between their gender and sex.

-The largest study to date was “The National Transgender Discrimination Survey,” conducted by the National Gay and Lesbian Task Force and the National Center for Transgender Equality in 2011.
-It found that, because of persistent and pervasive discrimination, trans individuals experience unemployment at twice the rate of the general population, and trans people of color experience unemployment at up to four times the rate of the general population.
-By contrast, the study also found that 27 percent of the trans population has attained a college degree, above the national average of 18 percent, and 20 percent of the trans population has attained a graduate degree, more than double the national average of 9 percent.
+The largest study to date of transgender people, with 27,715 respondents, was “The National Transgender Discrimination Survey,” conducted by the National Gay and Lesbian Task Force and the National Center for Transgender Equality in 2015.
+It found that, because of persistent and pervasive discrimination, trans individuals experience unemployment at three times the rate of the general population.
+And trans people of color reported experiencing even higher, and disproportionate, rates of unemployment.
+By contrast, the study also found that 32 percent of the trans population has attained a college degree, above the national average of 19 percent, and 21 percent of the trans population has attained a graduate degree, nearly double the national average of 12 percent.

 Finally, a 2016 study conducted by the J. Walter Thompson Innovation Group found that 43 percent of Millennials and 56 percent of teenage Gen Zs said they knew someone who went by a gender-neutral pronoun such as “they,” “them,” or “ze.”